jProgr/jprogr.github.io/_posts/2023-02-17-mini-sentences.md

 - mi i no favo a feme sama da. - I don't like women like that.
 - tu i de pone a si-feme imaje e en ke? - Where did you put her picture?
 - Mary i de muta o fini a si-feme menta. - Mary eventually changed her mind.
-- en tempo de McCarthy, "juda-relijon-man" de-i de mira o lati sama sama-sinifi de "sosia-regula-gove-man", an "kristo-relijon-man" sama-sinifi de "mone-regula". - In the McCarthy era, "Jewish" was widely considered synonymous with "socialist," and "Christian" with "capitalist."
+- en tempo de McCarthy, "juda-relijon-man" i de e de-i mira o lati sama sama-sinifi de "sosia-regula-gove-man", an "kristo-relijon-man" sama-sinifi de "mone-regula". - In the McCarthy era, "Jewish" was widely considered synonymous with "socialist," and "Christian" with "capitalist."
 - si i en pasa. - It's happening.
 - Tom e su antika ke si i no kan make a da. - Tom is already too old to do that.
 - mi i go veni e di sige-dia, mi i pensa. - I'll be here tomorrow, I think.
-- Tom i de kan viva a ma u meno media viva afa medika-metodo. - Tom was able to live a more or less normal life after the operation.
+- Tom i de kan viva a ma u meno medi viva afa medika-metodo. - Tom was able to live a more or less normal life after the operation.
 - mi i ave duka sama mui sama tu. - I've suffered as much as you have.
 - Mary i de no savi a rason ke Tom i de odi a si-feme. - Mary didn't know why Tom hated her.
 - junta i de ave begin ludi o jusa ven regen i de begin. - The teams had just started to play when it began to rain.